Biometric clocking in machines – Good or bad idea?

-If Poundstretcher’s loss prevention teams had a more streamlined solution in place to manage their workforce, any time and attendance fraud could have been avoided completely.
-Biometric clocking in machines don’t just provide extra security, but use advanced technology to scan fingerprints and log employee attendance; this can be extremely beneficial to any establishment that has a flow of employees required to access a building to attend work.
+If Poundstretcher’s loss prevention teams had utilised biometric clocking in machines to track attendance of their workforce then time and attendance fraud could have been avoided completely.
+Biometric terminals don’t just provide extra security but use advanced technology to scan fingerprints and uniquely verify an employees attendance on site for HMRC payroll purposes.

 Whether it be logging into a computer or locking the door to our home, we all take basic security measures during our day-to-day lives.
-Rather than using an object like a card or key or a password or login, biometrics identify who you are by using facial or fingerprint recognition.
-A person’s behavioural/physical characteristics are unique to them, which makes this method of access control more secure and reliable than any other.
+Rather than using an object like a card or key or a password or login, biometrics identify who you are by using facial, fingerprint or hand recognition.
+A person’s behavioural/physical characteristics are unique to them, which makes this method of attendance or access control more secure and reliable than any other.
 It is impossible to reconstruct a fingerprint from the algorithm, which rules out ‘buddy punching’ completely, all whilst protecting the privacy of the person.

 Biometrics can be complex but most systems follow a similar format: